Justice Department Warns Academy: New Oscar Rules 'May Raise Antitrust Concerns'

 The Department of Justice has a warning for the Academy of Motion Picture Arts and Sciences: Whatever you're thinking about doing, don't do it.

 In a letter dated March 21, the department's antitrust chief explained to academy CEO Dawn Hudson that possible rule changes aimed at limiting Oscar eligibility of movies from streaming services may run afoul of federal law.
-The changes reportedly conceived by Steven Spielberg, a member of the academy's board of governors, would make its signature awards show off-limits to films that debuted on a streaming service or had only a limited run in theaters — a la Netflix's 2019 best picture nominee, Roma.
+The changes reportedly conceived by Steven Spielberg, a member of the academy's board of governors, would make its signature awards off-limits to films that debuted on a streaming service or had only a limited run in theaters — a la Netflix's 2019 best picture nominee, Roma.

 Makan Delrahim, who heads up the department's antitrust division, wrote that he's focused on whether the academy intends to add these restrictions "in a way that tends to suppress competition."